kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - I wonder if they use punctuation and symbols in their names for technical reasons their online personas would likely not be aware of.
 - A flurry of *concerned* stalker accounts sending me messages says more about mass gender-violence techniques than anything else.
 - I'm sure there's heaps more of these.
+- From March onwards I was bombarded with DM requests from fake accounts.
 - Notice the `@belfastbeatnik` account running a space again.
 Quite often this account would pair up with an account called *Towel*, or something like that, in Spaces.
 - Whenever I saw these two together, I would report the Space for child endangerment.
 - I'll have a good look at the DM list at some point.